crowcoder/IGAS_Workshop/WorkshopFiles/content/exercise_3.md

 So lets add a PROD stage to the Deployment and configure a different connection string.

+1. Begin editing the Release.
+1. Hover the mouse under the DEV stage until "Clone" appears and then click it to create an identical copy of the DEV stage.
+1. You will now see the clone appear.
+Click the link "1 job, 2 tasks".
+1. Rename the stage to "PROD" and Save.
+1. Add another ConnectionString variable so there is one version for the DEV stage and one for PROD.
+On the Variable tab, change the current ConnectionString variable scope to DEV.
+Then, add a new variable with the same name.
+Give it a different value so we can see it change and finally set its scope to PROD.
+When a Release runs, the variable will have one value during the DEV stage and another during the PROD stage.
+In this way we can assign correct configuration to particular environments.
 1.
+1.
+1.
+1.
+1. Make a request to your API.
+Observe the ConnectionString is returning the production value.

 #### Summary
 You have learned 3 techniques for supplying application configuration from within an Azure DevOps Release Pipeline.
 You used pipeline variables, variable groups and a KeyVault task.
 All three rely on the JSON variable substitution setting of the Deploy task to replace values in the chosen json file with variables obtained from the pipeline.